 Responsible for Maintenance: SACSCOC Institutional Accreditation Liaison

-Richard Bland College of William & Mary is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Associate of Arts and Associate of Science degrees.
-Richard Bland College of William & Mary also may offer credentials such as certificates and diplomas at approved degree levels.
-Questions about the accreditation of Richard Bland College of William & Mary may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).
+Richard Bland College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Associate of Arts and Associate of Science degrees.
+Richard Bland College also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Richard Bland College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).
 Accreditation is the method by which the higher education community regulates itself.
 It provides for public confidence, institutional effectiveness, and the maintenance of standards.
 SACSCOC sets forth requirements for initial and continued accreditation of colleges and universities in its publication The Principles of Accreditation: Foundations for Quality Enhancement.
 Every ten years, each SACSCOC-accredited institution undergoes an accreditation review process.
 Richard Bland College’s accreditation is extended until 2029.

-Accreditation by SACSCOC means that Richard Bland College of William & Mary meets the following requirements:
+Accreditation by SACSCOC means that Richard Bland College meets the following requirements:

 Has a mission appropriate to higher education;